-The vision that guides the Kavli Institute for Cosmological Physics is to deepen our understanding of the origin and evolution of the Universe and the laws that govern it.
-We bring together astronomers and physicists, including experimentalists, observers, and theorists, within a unique interdisciplinary culture.
-We also train the next generation of scientists -- undergraduates, graduate students, postdoctoral fellows, and scientists from other disciplines -- to address the most compelling problems in cosmology.
+The Kavli Institute for Cosmological Physics is a special place, where experimentalists, theorists, simulators, and observers come together to deepen the understanding of the origin and evolution of the Universe and the laws that govern it.
+Central to our mission is to train the next generation of physicists and astronomers to address the most compelling problems in cosmology, broadly speaking.

 David N. Schramm Director, KICP